hnguyentt/mousechd-napari/docs/README.md

 1. Choose a resource to run on.
 If you choose server, please setup your local machine and remote server, following [this instruction](server_setup.md).
 2. Choose a scan to predict
 3. Click on `Diagnose` button

+Note: For the first time running, it may take time to download segmentation model.
+From the second time on, the program will run faster.

 ## View GradCAM
 ![](../assets/viewGradCAM.png)